arob0017/README-generator/README.md

 ## Contributing

-Feel free to create a new issue or alternatively, make a pull request
+Feel free to create a new issue or alternatively, make a pull request!

 ## License ![GitHub](https://img.shields.io/github/license/smcheah/README-generator)